With classes for both beginner and experienced dancers, adult students can get in shape and build confidence in a variety of dance styles.

 Level 2 students add additional skills and training to the foundation established in their fundamentals class.
 Classes meet twice a week and are a combination of advanced beginner ballet, tap, and jazz.

-Intermediate and advanced dancers at levels 4 and 5 become more focused on their ballet training, still have the options to add additional tap, jazz, and contemporary classes and begin developing the strength for advanced technique in pre-pointe or pointe classes.
+Intermediate and advanced dancers at levels 4 and 5 become more focused on their ballet training, still have the options to add additional technique, jazz, and contemporary classes and begin developing the strength for advanced ballet technique in pre-pointe or pointe classes.
 Level 4 and 5 dancers may also be invited to dance with the Springs Dance performance team and receive additional leadership experience by assisting with pre-dance or fundamentals classes.

-2 and 3 year old students dance in a once a week, parent-assisted class that uses props, games, and music to teach coordination, counting, dance and pre-acrobatic skills while focusing on important classroom behaviors like listening to the teacher, following directions, and taking turns!
+2 and 3 year old students dance in a once-a-week, parent-assisted class that uses props, games, and music to teach coordination, counting, dance and pre-acrobatic skills while focusing on important classroom behaviors like listening to the teacher, following directions, and taking turns!

 When ready to take class independently, 3 to 4 year-old dancers continue to practice their ballet, tap, and jazz basics and begin learning simple choreography as they prepare for their first performances with Springs Dance in the annual student recital.

 “My daughter really enjoys her ballet and tap/jazz class.
 She looks forward to seeing Miss Lynn and her friends every week.
 The class size is under 8 girls and it makes for a great learning environment.”
 Becky, mother